marcoschaule/coursar.io/README.md

 # Coursar.io

-This is the repository of "coursar.io".
+This repositor represents the first afford to create a educational platform with special features.

+Status: not working, deprecated